Top Dino Coins List (2026) – Best Dinosaur Crypto Coins to Buy

 - Liquidity Locked: No

 This Base network version of DINO is currently the most viable dinosaur-themed coin.
-DINO on Base combines strong branding and visible community activity.
-Liquidity and trading volume are healthier than its dino-meme competitors, but the project still relies on community hype rather than utility or long-term fundamentals.
+It has a maximum supply of 20 billion and had a fair launch.
+Liquidity and trading volume are healthier than its dino-meme competitors, but the project still relies on community hype rather than fundamentals.

 - Highest liquidity and market cap among dino memes